SallySheldon/cp1404practicals/prac_10/REFLECTION.md

 course, how the 'real world' works!)

 ## Practical tasks overall?
-I think the Practical tasks are very well structured, to complement the subject content and consolidate learning.
+I think the Practical tasks are well-structured, to complement the subject content and consolidate learning.
 The use of GitHub is invaluable on many levels: teaching good practice for quality control, teaching an important skill, supporting the PR and code reviews, etc. I can only imagine how long it has taken, to build, and incrementally improve, the Practical task library and supporting materials for this subject to the level it's currently at - it's clearly been a sustained effort, and the benefit shows.

-I honestly can't think of anything I'd change in terms of Practical task **content** if I were (_per impossibile_) in charge of the subject.
+I honestly can't think of anything I'd change in terms of Practical task **content** if I knew enough to be in charge of the subject.
 I appreciate the way Pracs are modularised, broken up into tasks of increasing complexity, with optional content flagged as such, but provided for those who can get to it, etc.